Skip to Content

 One of the beauties of the House of Waterford Crystal is that it’s a short spin away from many of the best places to visit in Waterford.

-Below, you’ll find a handful of things to see and do a stone’s throw from the Waterford Crystal Factory (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from the Waterford Factory tour:

-We’ve had a lot of questions over the years asking about everything from whether the House of Waterford Crystal is worth visiting to what there is to see inside.
+I’ve had a lot of questions over the years asking about everything from whether the House of Waterford Crystal tour is worth doing to what there is to see inside.

 Is the Waterford Crystal Factory worth visiting?